The Prey of the Wind

 The Prey of the Wind (French: La proie du vent) is a 1927 French silent drama film directed by René Clair and starring Charles Vanel, Sandra Milovanoff and Jean Murat.

+A freed revolutionary and his sister-in-law hide a downed pilot at a remote chateau.
+Romance blooms, but turns deadly when the pilot's traumatized wife arrives, begging for rescue and accusing the pair of murder.

 The film's sets were designed by Lazare Meerson.